Why Most Brands Don’t Need a Standalone CDP

 This Isn’t Anti-CDP

 What we’re pushing back on is the assumption that a CDP is always part of the answer.
-In a lot of cases, the problem brands are trying to solve with a CDP is actually a workflow and tooling problem β one that a warehouse-native engagement platform already solves.
+In a lot of cases, the problem brands are trying to solve with a CDP is a workflow and tooling problem — one that a warehouse-native engagement platform already solves.

-The question worth asking before buying a CDP is:
+The question worth asking before buying a third-party CDP is:

-Do we need a new data layer β or do we need marketers to be able to actually use the data we already have?
+Do we need a separate data layer — or do we need marketers to be able to actually use the data we already have?